-The payment of debt service on the Series 2017B Bonds is secured by a pledge of the Trust Estate, a principal component of which is Gross Revenues.
-"Gross Revenues" as defined in the Resolution and as used in Table 1 above differs from the accounting concept of "Revenues" as reflected in the Authority's audited financial statements and Table 4 herein.
-Table 2 below compares these two concepts, and uses Fiscal Year 2016 for purposes of such comparison.
+The payment of debt service on the Series 2018 Bonds is secured by a pledge of the Trust Estate, which principally consists of Gross Revenues, except that the Series 2018 Bonds and any other Obligation issued under the Resolution on or after November 15, 2018 will not be secured by and payable from Future Dedicated Revenues.
+The term "Gross Revenues" as defined in the Resolution and as used in Table 1 above differs from the accounting concept of "Revenues" as reflected in the Authority's audited financial statements and Table 5 herein.
+Table 2 below compares these two concepts, and uses Fiscal Year 2018 data for purposes of such comparison.

 Table 2.
-Gross Revenues (Resolution) vs. Revenues (Audited Financials) Comparison (in thousands)
+Gross Revenues (Resolution)) vs. Revenues (Audited Financials) Comparison (1)(2) ,

+(in thousands)